wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 * Account or username enumeration on login, registration, or password-reset endpoints.
 * Findings produced by automated scanners, or theoretical / "best-practice" reports without a working proof of concept.
 * Out-of-date third-party libraries or frameworks without a proof of concept against an in-scope product.
-* Non-critical information leakage (server identification headers, stack traces, software version disclosure).
+* Server identification headers, stack-trace exposure, and software version disclosure on their own.
+These are fixed when reported but do not earn a reward unless they enable a higher-impact exploit.

 **Hardening and configuration recommendations** (no demonstrated exploit):